hhtle/hybrid-vision-transformers/README.md

 │   ├── cifar10_perf_reg_*.yaml
 │   └── cifar10_interwined_*.yaml
 ├── data/
-│   ├── dataloaders.py
+│   ├── dataloaders.py         # build train/val/test DataLoaders from a config dict
+│   ├── datasets.py            # build MNIST / CIFAR-10 Dataset objects and splits
+│   ├── transforms.py          # torchvision transforms and preprocessing pipelines
-│   ├── cache/          # downloaded datasets are stored here
+│   └── cache/                 # downloaded datasets are stored here
-│   └── data.ipynb      # quick notebook to inspect how data is loaded
 ├── runs/
-│   └── ...             # created automatically on first run
+│   └── ...                    # created automatically on first run (metrics, checkpoints, etc.)
 ├── outputs/
-│   └── ...             # created for aggregated metrics / plots
+│   └── ...                    # created for aggregated metrics, analysis scripts, plots
 └── README.md
 ```

 Notes:

+Here’s an updated version:

 * `models/hybrid_vit.py` contains:

-  * the PatchEmbedding module
+  * the `PatchEmbedding` module
   * regular multi-head self-attention
   * Performer attention (ReLU and softmax-kernel variants)
-  * the HybridPerformer model and training/evaluation loops
+  * the `HybridPerformer` model and the main training/evaluation loops

-* `data/dataloaders.py` builds the train/val/test dataloaders based on the YAML config (MNIST or CIFAR-10, image size, patches, augmentation, batch size, etc.).
+* `data/dataloaders.py` builds the train/val/test `DataLoader`s from a small config dictionary (dataset name, image size, augmentation flag, batch size, number of workers, etc.).

+* `data/datasets.py` constructs the underlying `Dataset` objects for MNIST and CIFAR-10, including a deterministic train/validation split.

+* `data/transforms.py` defines the torchvision preprocessing pipelines (resize, data augmentation, normalization, conversion of MNIST to 3 channels, …).

-* `data/data.ipynb` is a small notebook to quickly visualize and understand how the data are loaded and preprocessed before focusing on model/optimization details.
+* `data.ipynb` (at the root of the repository) is a small notebook to quickly inspect how configs are loaded, how `build_dataloaders` works, and what the resulting batches look like before moving on to full experiments.

 * `runs/` and `outputs/` are created automatically when you run the code:

   * each experiment gets its own subdirectory in `runs/` (one per config file)
   * metrics, parameter counts, and checkpoints are stored there
-  * `outputs/` can be used by analysis scripts/notebooks to save aggregated results and plots.
+  * `outputs/` can be used by analysis scripts/notebooks to save aggregated results, tables, and plots.

 ---